skittleson/DoCodeThatMatters/src/emails_out_of_control.md

 ## Conclusion

-A bit of house cleaning will keep some sanity to my inbox.
+A bit of house cleaning will keep some sanity in my inbox.
 With the addition of automation, it should get better over time.